-Cross-cultural Comparative Track
+Cross-cultural Track: Core Courses (16 credits)

 This track is designed for students desiring a traditional ethnic studies major.
 In addition to the required core courses, the major includes three comparative courses and two ethnic specific courses.

 Three of the following courses (12 credits):